Skip to main content

 Jeremy Paz stands behind the bar at his soon-to-open venue. | Source: George Kelly/The Standard

 At San Francisco’s newest bar, you can watch, drink and, for now, eat almost anything you want.
-You can even change the bar’s name—if you pay for the privilege.
+You can even change the bar’s name—for free.

 The SoMa bar at 312 Harriet St. held an Aug.
 25 soft opening and will continue to post available dates to its social media until a grand opening, currently set for the first weekend in October.